Bribery by GSK China was coordinated at company level: Xinhua

 Xinhua quoted Huang Hong, general manager for GSK's business operations in China and one of the detained executives, as saying the company had set goals for annual sales growth as high as 25 percent.
 That rate was 7 to 8 percentage points above the average growth rate for the industry, Huang said.

-GSK implemented salary policies based on sales volumes and such goals could not be achieved without "dubious corporate behaviour", Huang said.
+GSK implemented salary policies based on sales volumes and such goals could not be achieved without "dubious corporate behavior", Huang said.

 Official media routinely get access to detainees in China.
 Other detained GSK executives have been interviewed on state TV.

-Guo Jianhua, head of recruitment at GSK China, was quoted by the official People's Daily newspaper as saying the company had turned a blind eye to illegal behaviour.
+Guo Jianhua, head of recruitment at GSK China, was quoted by the official People's Daily newspaper as saying the company had turned a blind eye to illegal behavior.

 "When the problems were exposed, the company pushed all responsibilities to individual employees," Guo said.

 It was unclear which problems Guo was referring to or if he was one of the detained executives.

 Corruption in China's pharmaceutical industry is widespread, fuelled in part by low base salaries for doctors at the country's 13,500 public hospitals.

 Industry executives say ties to doctors at hospitals are key to sales, with pharmaceutical companies as well as medical device makers often sponsoring research conferences to win their favor.